legalize-dev/legalize-nl/nl/BWBR0035791.md

 In Annex 4, indicated by HOL[...], a list is provided of the Dutch national footnotes, with extra information on bands e.g. use conditions, on regionally admitted and restricted use, on coupling with particular other bands, etc.

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+### Annex 5, Summary of this Dutch Frequency Plan

 In addition to this Frequency plan, a Frequency Register is also available and largely accessible in English.
 In this database the entire Dutch national allocation table can be consulted on assignments, usage conditions and radio interfaces.
 See https://loket.at-ez.nl/fpat/content/select_language.do?lang=en

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 5, Summary of this Dutch Frequency Plan

-The procedure for changing this decree has a duration of approximately five months.
-A public consultation of six weeks is standard in this procedure.
-Following the publication of this document, this frequency table will be periodically adapted i.e. updated with the latest EC-Decisions, ECC Decisions etc. The consolidated decree version of this frequency plan is permanently available at: http://www.rijksoverheid.nl/onderwerpen/frequentiebeleid/nationaal-frequentieplan-nfp

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.